tamaszentai/dino_platformer/README.md

 <img src="https://github.com/tamaszentai/platformer_game/blob/main/src/assets/images/dino_platformer.png" alt="Dino Platformer in action image">

 This project is a simple platformer game where a dinosaur needs to jump on continuously moving platforms.
+The game is inspired by the Google Chrome dinosaur game with a vertical twist.

 ## Getting Started

-To play the game, simply open the `index.html` file in your browser.
+To play the game, simply open https://dino-platformer.web.app/ in your browser.

-## Getting Started

 To run the game locally: